AMLM127/AMLM127/README.md

 ## 🎮 Projects
 Head developer of Suki's Diner,
-Working on some novels and webcomics.
+I'm also working on some novels and webcomics.

 ## 🔍 What am I learning?
 I'm learning how to make fun videogames and how to make robots.